pyne/pyne/FluDAG/testing/README.rst

 Regarding the cmake file that controls the build, as with the source build three localization variables are required.

- o If $FLUPRO is defined as an environment variables, it will be read and included in the CMakeLists.txt file.
+*  If $FLUPRO is defined as an environment variables, it will be read and included in the CMakeLists.txt file.
 When installing FLUKA, it is typical for a $FLUPRO environment variable to be defined.

- o $MOAB_HOME is unlikely to be defined as an environment variable, and CMakeLists.txt expects the user to either enter a -DMOAB_HOME="..." definition, or define it in local.cmake, which is INCLUDE'd by CMakeLists.txt.
+*  $MOAB_HOME is unlikely to be defined as an environment variable, and CMakeLists.txt expects the user to either enter a -DMOAB_HOME="..." definition, or define it in local.cmake, which is INCLUDE'd by CMakeLists.txt.

- o $TOPDIR likewise should be defined on the command line when calling cmake, or its definition should be placed in local.cmake
+*  $TOPDIR likewise should be defined on the command line when calling cmake, or its definition should be placed in local.cmake

-To summarize, the following three variables are locally defined for cmake:
+To summarize, three variables are locally defined for cmake.
  - $FLUPRO    - environment variable, -Ddefine, or local.cmake
  - $MOAB_HOME - -Ddefine or local.cmake
  - $TOPDIR    - -Ddefine or local.cmake